2

 What are the top 12 careers for environmental majors?

-Environmental science graduates can pursue careers such as environmental analyst, conservation scientist, environmental engineer, sustainability coordinator, environmental consultant, wildlife biologist, environmental policy analyst, renewable energy specialist, water resource manager, environmental educator, climate change analyst, and environmental health and safety officer.
+Environmental science majors can pursue careers such as environmental analyst, conservation scientist, environmental engineer, sustainability coordinator, environmental consultant, wildlife biologist, environmental policy analyst, renewable energy specialist, water resource manager, environmental educator, climate change analyst, and environmental health and safety officer.
 These roles often require knowledge of environmental regulations, data analysis, and fieldwork, with many positions requiring relevant certifications or advanced degrees.

 What jobs can I do with environmental science?